- Refer a patient to a specialist

 Diagnosing dementia, especially early on in the disease, can be challenging for many physicians.
 It can be challenging to deal with patients, especially when they experience a significant decline in cognitive function before their dementia is detectable with routine testing methods.

 PET scans can diagnose dementia in patients by monitoring the changes in glucose metabolism in the brain.
-Glucose metabolism is altered in dementia, and this can be visualised by FDG-PET imaging.
+Glucose metabolism is altered in dementia, and this can be visualized by FDG-PET imaging.
 Differences in reduced glucose metabolism can help narrow down different types of dementia.
 FDG-PET can also be used to detect brain changes caused by dementia before symptoms even show up.

 Alzheimer's can be diagnosed through PET scans by observing beta-amyloid plaque deposits found in the brain.
-The procedure uses a specific radioactive tracer that joins with amyloid deposits in the brain and can be visualised through PET scan images.
+The procedure uses a specific radioactive tracer that joins with amyloid deposits in the brain and can be visualized through PET scan images.
 Patients with dementia and Alzheimers have more amyloid deposits in specific brain areas than those without.
 Doctors can also use this imaging exam to detect early brain changes due to Alzheimer's before symptoms become apparent.

 Many patients bring up the question of the difference between MRI and PET scans for detecting Alzheimer's.
 Both have their pros and cons, and the difference between MRI and PET scans is that MRIs obtain a very high-resolution image of the brain's structure.
 Since the brain's hippocampus region characteristically atrophies or shrinks when afflicted with Alzheimer's, MRIs are used to diagnose this disease.
 On the other hand, PET scans use radioactive tracers to show specific parts of the brain and evaluate brain function.